3D-printed shoes are no longer futuristic accessories but reality most overlook.

 Super smooth and responsive, thanks to the added Floatride Energy cushioning in the forefoot, Reebok Nano X1 Pursuit is a gym-ready pair of 3D-printed shoes you’d want to have.

-Makers of Ekela V3, a clever piece of footwear in the shoe industry, the manufacturing method employed by New Balance is 3D printing liquid resin layer by layer.
+Makers of Ekela V3, a clever piece of footwear in the shoe industry, the manufacturing method New Balance employs is 3D printing liquid resin layer by layer.

 With a shock-absorbing layer, Tekela V3+ Magia FG is a 3D-printed shoe designed for soccer and optimal performance.